Predestination - An In Depth Bible Study - Part 1

 The Fall of Man and Its Consequences

 In Genesis 2, after the Lord God had created the heavens and the earth, the plants and the creatures that live on the earth, we find that He created Adam, and then Eve to be Adam’s helper.
 God planted the Garden of Eden, and He placed Adam and Eve in the garden to tend it and take care of it.
 He put all kinds of trees in the garden that were good for food.
-In the middle of the garden were the tree of life and the tree of the knowledge of good and evil.
+In the middle of the garden was the tree of life and the tree of the knowledge of good and evil.
 God commanded Adam and Eve, saying that they could eat from any tree in the garden, but they must not eat from the tree of the knowledge of good and evil, or they would surely die.

 Following in Genesis 3, we read the account of the fall of man.
 The serpent, or the devil, deceived Eve with a lie, saying that if she ate the fruit of the tree of the knowledge of good and evil that her eyes would be opened, and she would be just like God.
 The serpent also lied to Eve again saying that she would not surely die if she ate the fruit, as God had said she would.